Feargus O'Connor: Physical Force vs. Moral Force

 From the beginning O'Connor was attacked by Lovett and other leaders of the London Working Men's Association.
 They did not like his assertive leadership or the confrontational style of politics he represented.
 O'Connor, who had seen at first hand the embittered relations between workers and capitalists in the north of England, did not like the strategy of reasonable argument advocated by men like Lovett.
-The situation was too urgent for that.
-O'Connor was not, however, an insurrectionist.
-At no point did he ever lead an attempt at insurrection.
-What O'Connor believed in was intimidating the authorities by a show of numbers.
-This was his thinking behind the mass meetings and monster petitions.
+He considered the situation was too urgent for that.
+O'Connor was not an insurrectionist but, like O’Connell in Ireland, he was not adverse to intimidating the authorities by a show of numbers.
+This was his thinking behind the organisation the monster meetings and mass petitions.
 On the question of moral force vs physical force, he chose his words carefully:

 I have always been a man of peace.
 I have always denounced the man who strove to tamper with an oppressed people by any appeal to physical force.
 I have always said that moral force was the degree of deliberation in each man's mind which told him when submission was a duty or resistance not a crime; and that a true application of moral force would effect every change, but in case it should fail, physical force would come to its aid like an electric shock — and no man could prevent it; but that he who advised or attempted to marshal it would be the first to desert it at the moment of danger.
 God forbid that I should wish to see my country plunged into horrors of physical revolution.
 I wish her to win her liberties by peaceful means.

 When the Chartist petition with 1,283,000 signatures was rejected by Parliament in summer 1839, tension grew, culminating in the Newport Rising.
 O'Connor was not involved in the planning of this event, though he must have known that there was a mood for rebellion among Chartists.
 He was a dangerous man to the authorities, and a sentence of 18 months in York Castle was passed on him in May 1840.
 In his farewell message, he made clear what he had done for the movement:

 Before we part, let us commune fairly together.
 See how I met you, what I found you, how I part from you, and what I leave you.
 I found you a weak and unconnected party, having to grace the triumphs of the Whigs.

 I found you weak as the mountain heather bending before the gentle breeze.
 I am leaving you strong as the oak that stands the raging storms.